cubenicke/Fury/README.md

 ### Debugging
 ```
 /fury help [command] - prints help text
-/fury attack - toggles the use of autoattack.
-Experimental.
 /fury debug - toggles debug mode
 /fury distance - show distance to target
 /fury log [on|off] - Start a new channel for logging commands will be saved to Logs folder